gvwilson/thirdbit/src/fiction/makers-return/index.md

 The captain snorted.
 "Well,
-I don't feel like going for a swim, particularly not with that thing of theirs in the water.
+I don't feel like going for a swim, particularly not with that thing of theirs lurking around.
 And anyway,
 it'll impress them."